 In Air Rivals/Ace Online, players start as mercenaries under FreeSKA and only decide which of the two sides to join at level 11.

 General Shepherd's Shadow Company from Modern Warfare 2 have most of the trappings of PMCs, though the SOCOM emblems they wear make their true nature somewhat difficult to discern.
-A PMC, just called "PMC", is a multiplayer faction for Modern Warfare 3 and is matched up against African Militiamen.
+Modern Warfare 3 likewise has the Russian Loyalist faction assisting you for half of the game treated as one of these; in multiplayer, they're just called "PMC", where they're matched up against African Militiamen.

 The Mass Effect universe is filled with various mercenary groups, such as the Blue Suns, Eclipse, and Blood Pack.
 These groups make up a significant portion of the second game's enemies, as it takes place in a region of space outside of Citadel jurisdiction.

 Furthermore, each of these companies has their own distinct styles.
 Eclipse, for example, makes heavy use of asari Vanguards, salarian Engineers, and mechs.
 The Blue Suns use elite squads of heavily-armed human, turian, and batarian soldiers.
 Blood Pack use regenerating vorcha and krogan troops, and a hefty amount of flamethrowers.